Liquid Medications¶

 - Doses over 30 mL orally are unusual — recheck

-- Injectable liquid doses are typically 0.5 mL to 3 mL
+- Injectable liquid doses are typically 0.5–3 mL

 Practice Problems¶